Living-Lytics/livinglytics-api/replit.md

 Standard endpoints use Bearer token authentication with `FASTAPI_SECRET_KEY`.
 Admin endpoints require a separate `ADMIN_TOKEN` and are hidden from the OpenAPI schema.

 ### Configuration
-The application runs on `0.0.0.0:5000`.
-CORS is restricted to `livinglytics.base44.app`, `livinglytics.com`, and `localhost:5173`.
+The backend API runs on `0.0.0.0:8000`.
+The frontend runs on `0.0.0.0:5000` with Vite dev server proxying API requests to port 8000.
+CORS is restricted to `livinglytics.base44.app`, `preview--livinglytics.base44.app`, `livinglytics.com`, and `localhost:5173`.
 Environment variables manage database connections, Supabase keys, FastAPI secrets, Resend API keys, and Google OAuth credentials.
 Structured JSON logging is implemented with optional Sentry integration and thread-safe in-memory rate limiting for admin endpoints.

+## Frontend Architecture

+### Tech Stack
+The frontend is built with React 19 and TypeScript, using Vite 7 for fast development and building.
+It uses React Router 7 for client-side routing, Zustand for state management, Axios for API communication, TailwindCSS v4 for styling, and Recharts for data visualization.

+### Pages and Features
+- **Dashboard**: KPI tiles showing GA4 sessions, conversions, Instagram reach, and engagement.
+Timeline visualizations for combined metrics.
+- **Connections**: OAuth integration cards for Google Analytics 4 and Instagram Business with connection status indicators.
+- **Settings**: Organization name management and account disconnection functionality.
+- **OAuth Callbacks**: Automatic handling of Google and Instagram OAuth redirects.

+### Development Workflows
+Two workflows run simultaneously in Replit:
+1. **Backend API** (port 8000): `uvicorn main:app --host 0.0.0.0 --port 8000 --reload`
+2. **Frontend** (port 5000): `cd client && npm run dev` (Vite proxies `/v1`, `/health`, `/ready` to port 8000)

+### Deployment
+The frontend is designed to be deployed separately to Base44 (livinglytics.com) while the backend runs at api.livinglytics.com.
+See `client/README.md` for detailed deployment instructions.

 ## External Dependencies
 - **Supabase PostgreSQL**: Primary database.